Seven verses that give us a feel for the Honor Rhythm

 Keep your eyes on Jesus, who both began and finished this race we’re in.
 Study how he did it.
 Because he never lost sight of where he was headed—that exhilarating finish in and with God—he could put up with anything along the way: Cross, shame, whatever.
 And now he’s there, in the place of honor, right alongside God.
 Hebrews 12.2 (The Message)

 Hebrews 12.2 is the first verse in the set of seven "Honor Verses" below.
-They are snippets from all over the Bible that get us started in seeing honor and shame in relation to God's strategy for healing and blessing the world.
-Honorable behavior is whatever is in SYNC with that strategy.
+They are snippets from all over the Bible that get us started in seeing honor and shame in relation to God's campaign to heal and bless the world.
+Honorable behavior is whatever is in SYNC with his campaign strategy.

-Unfortunately the world is out of SYNC with God's strategy.
-It often shames what God honors as it shamed Jesus when he was totally in SYNC with God's plan.
-Jesus warned us that things would get ugly for us too as we follow him.
+Unfortunately the world is out of SYNC with God's campaign.
+It often shames what God honors as it shamed Jesus when he was totally in SYNC with God's campaign plan.
+Jesus warned us that things would get ugly for us too when we work for his campaign.
 He promised to be with us so that we could deal with ugly attacks honorably and finish well, staying in step with his Honor Rhythm.

 Preview the seven "Honor Verses" (scroll down)